Asian Team Chess Championship: Open table

-Women's championship
+Women's table

-Other international team tournaments in Asia
+Other Asian team tournaments

 Team chess events are currently part of the program of the Asian Indoor and Martial Arts Games, and have sometimes been part of the Southeast Asian Games, most recently in 2013.
 The 2006 and 2010 Asian Games also featured team chess events, as did the Pan Arab Games from 1999 to 2011.

 An Asian Cities Chess Championship has been held roughly once every two years since 1979.

 An Asian Nations Online Chess Cup was held in 2020 during the COVID-19 pandemic, which was won by Australia in the open section and India in the women's section.